 Tons of artists can be found around World Showcase, whether creating something new on the spot, talking with guests or signing their work.
-We were lucky enough to have a quick chat with Michelle St. Laurent, one of our favorite Disney artists from this year.
-Her favorite characters to paint are the seven dwarves!
+We were lucky enough to have a quick chat with Michelle St. Laurent, one of our favorite Disney artists from last year.
+Her favorite characters to paint are the seven dwarfs!

 What's wonderful about Epcot International Festival of the Arts is that the art spans beyond Disney.
 We watched artists create both 2-D and 3-D chalk art inspired by famous paintings in addition to beloved Disney characters.
 There is something for every Frog Family taste!

 Located at Odyssey Festival Showplace by Test Track, the brand-new Drawing on Inspiration Gallery features art that has influenced Disney history.
 Catch more multi-cultural art in the Pavilion Galleries open from 11 a.m. to 9 p.m. daily.

 - American Heritage Gallery – American Adventure